soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 (either by not terminating or by throwing an error) is called **a partial function** (because it only returns a result of a part of the possible inputs).

-partial functions are generally considered **bad practice** because they can have unexpected behaviour at runtime, so we want to **avoid using** partial functions as well as **avoid writing** partial functions.
+Partial functions are generally considered **bad practice** because they can have unexpected behaviour at runtime, so we want to **avoid using** partial functions as well as **avoid writing** partial functions.